vitobotta/hetzner-k3s/README.md

 ## Upgrading the OS on nodes

-The easiest way to upgrade the OS on existing nodes is actually to replace them, as it happens with managed Kubernetes service.
+The easiest way to upgrade the OS on existing nodes is actually to replace them, as it happens with managed Kubernetes services.
 To do this:

 - drain one node
 - delete the node from Kubernetes